Q: Is it called a turtle, a tortoise, or a terrapin?

 Anger - Turtles can and do fight with other turtles, not out of animosity, but rather as a means to an end.
 For instance, they will fight other turtles that are competition for a mate or for food.
 But, if you forget to feed your turtle one day, will he be angry with you?
 No - he'll just be hungry.

 Love/Happiness - we all like to think our animals are happy, but they just don't process emotion the way we think they do.
-The part of their brains that processes sensations doesn't function quite the same.
+The part of their brains that process sensations doesn't function quite the same.
 A turtle may be content or satisfied, but not happy in the sense of the word that we've come to associate it with.
 The turtles aren't out there in the ponds throwing a party because the turtle next door got a job promotion.
 When we here at CMTR use the term "happy" we say it to mean that our turtles' needs are met, and we feel they are content.
 On the same token, scientists don't believe that turtles feel love in the same way that we do either.
 It is debated whether or not they feel bonded to other turtles, or even to their long-time human companions.
-It is generally felt that turtles may become accustomed, and less fearful, of us.
+It is generally felt that turtles may become accustomed, and therefore less fearful, of us.
 But no evidence exists that turtles actually feel "love".
 When a long-time companion turtle or human is no longer present in the turtle's life, it doesn't feel a loss.
 It isn't sad.
 There is no pity party.
-The turtle will notice a difference, and this difference may be somewhat stressful (since turtles don't really care for change too much), but they don't feel it as sorrow at losing a loved one the way we would.
+The turtle will notice a difference, and this difference may be somewhat stressful (since turtles don't really care for change too much), but they don't feel it as sorrow or mourning at losing a loved one the way we would.

 Q: Does it harm a turtle to paint its shell?